mingtm/pimazurerbac/markdowns/api/alert_refresh.md

 |resourceId|String||

 ### Response
-If successful, this method returns `200, OK` response code and [resource](../resources/resource.md) collection object in the response body.
+If successful, this method returns `200, OK` response code.
+It does not return anything in the response body.

 ### Example
 Here is an example of how to call this API.